the shift

 the studio

-Now I’m expanding it.
-Same lean core team, plus a growing group of AI agent collaborators, and a simple thesis: when production is abundant, judgement becomes the value.
+Now I'm developing that further.
+Same lean core, plus a growing system of specialised AI agents, and a simple thesis: when production is abundant, judgement becomes the value.

-If it’s come down for me, someone who couldn’t write a line of backend code a year ago, it’s coming down for everyone.
+If the barrier has come down for me, someone who couldn't write a line of backend code a year ago, it's coming down for everyone.
 Product managers.
 Marketing leads.
 Language teachers.
 Electricians.
-Anyone who understands their workflow better than an outside engineer ever could is suddenly able to build tools for that workflow.
+Anyone who understands their workflow better than an outside engineer ever could is suddenly able to build for that workflow.

 what's next

-I’ll be writing here about the work, the thesis, and what I’m learning as I go.
-This is the first of many.
+I'll be writing here about the work, the thesis, and what I'm learning as I go, from a non-technical, creative and marketing-focused point of view.

 If you want to follow the products and experiments coming out of Aran Labs, subscribe here or find me on Twitter and LinkedIn.

-If you’re building something ambitious and want creative that doesn’t feel templated, we’re taking on a small number of founding clients for Q1.
+If you're building something ambitious and want creative that doesn't feel generic, we're taking on a small number of founding clients for studio services.
 Brand systems, product design, marketing, custom AI workflows.
 Senior-led.
 Built to outlast the engagement. hello@aranlabs.com